12932/cf_speedtest/README.md

 ### TODO:
 - Use rustls instead of ureq for download tests, to avoid TLS decryption cost
-- Support for proxies (HTTP/SOCKS5) with and without authentication
+- Support for proxies (HTTP/SOCKS5)
-- Output results to csv
+- Option to output results to CSV file

 ### Disclaimers:
 - This tool works entirely over HTTPS, which has some overhead